sherlockblaze/blog/source/_posts/linux/how-linux-works/Basic-Commands-Part-One.md

 One dot(.) refers to the current directory; for example, if you're in `/usr/lib`, the path `.` is still `/usr/lib`, and `./X11` is `/usr/lib/X11`.
 You won't have to use `.` very often because most commands default to the current directory if a path doesn't start with `/` (you could just use `X11` instead of `./X11` in the preceding example).

-A path not begining with `/` is called a `relative path`.
+A path not beginning with `/` is called a `relative path`.
 Most of the time, you'll work with relative pathnames, because you'll already be in the directory you need to be in or somewhere close by.

 #### `cd`